 - Verbal Communication (Verbal Oral/Spoken Communication and Verbal Written Communication)

-- Non-Verbal Communication (KOPPACT)
+- Non-verbal communication (KOPPACT)

 Paralanguage (How something is said, not what is said!) is the pitch and tone of our verbal message.
 "How something is said, not what is said."
 When we speak other people read our voices in addition to listening to our words.
-They pay attention to our pace of speaking, time, loudness, tone and inflection.
-Our tone of voice can indicate sarcasm, anger, affection and confidence.
+They pay attention to our pace of speaking, time, loudness, tone and inflexion.
+Our tone of voice can indicate sarcasm, anger, affection, and confidence.
 Pitch is high and low modulation of voice.
 It depicts anger and happiness.
 High pitch helps to reinforce with cover and coat.
 High pitch helps to highlight the important message and low pitch can determine less importance, fatigue, and disinterest.

-Artifactics the things that one carries.
-Example the way of dressing.
-It adds to ones personality.
+Artifactics are the things that one carries.
+For example the way of dressing.
+It adds to one's personality.
 Our outlook can impress people.
 It is very important the way one carries oneself.
 It helps the audience to interpret and analyze us better.
 Artifactics is a form of nonverbal communication having to do with the way in which one's attire affects the way he communicates.

 Touch (or Haptics) can help to reassure people, make them comfortable, or even dissuade and discomfort them.
 A touch can send a positive or negative signal.
 A touch We communicate a great deal through touch.
 Think about the messages given by the following: a weak handshake, a timid tap on the shoulder, a warm bear hug, a reassuring slap on the back, a patronizing pat on the head, or a controlling grip on your arm.

 People nowadays prefer emails over facial interactions without realizing that electric communications will and can never be a substitute for the face of someone.
-As it is popularly said that our actions speak louder than words”, as sign language and language of symbols is understood by all.
+As it is popularly said that our actions speak louder than words”, sign language and language of symbols is understood by all.